jesusangelm/elixir-school/lessons/specifics/ets.md

  {"spork", 30, ["ruby", "elixir"]}]
 ```

-Although `select/2` allows for finer control over what and how we retrieve records, the syntax is quite unfriendly and will only grow more so.
-Thankfully for us there's `fun2ms/1` which can transform a function into a match_spec, now we are able to create queries using the familiar function syntax.
+Although `select/2` allows for finer control over what and how we retrieve records, the syntax is quite unfriendly and will only become more so.
+To handle this the ETS module includes `fun2ms/1`, which converts a given function into a match_spec.
+With `fun2ms/1` we can create queries using a familiar function syntax.

 Let's use `fun2ms/2` and `select/2` to find all usernames with 2 or more languages: